Creating Agents

 - Entering the Agent Editor: After confirming, you’ll be directed to the editor.
 Here, you’ll define what your Agent should do, also known as setting up its objectives.
 Think of these objectives as the various tasks your Agent can handle in conversations.
 For instance, an objective might be "search for answer," which allows the Agent to query a knowledge base for information.

-- Define Actions for Objectives: With the objectives in place, you now need to specify actions by clicking Add Action.
-Actions are what the Agent does to achieve an objective.
+- Define Actions for Objectives: With the objectives in place, you need to specify actions by clicking Add Action.
+Actions define what the Agent does to achieve an objective.
 You can add one or more actions to an objective.
-For example, if your objective is "search for answer," you'll want to set the action to "Query Knowledge Base."
+For example, if your objective is "search for answer," you should set the action to "Query Knowledge Base."
 All possible actions include:

 - Query Knowledge Base: Searches for an answer to a question within a created Knowledge Base.
 You can learn more about how to configure Knowledge Bases here.